dovetail-genomics/capture/docs/source/library_qc.rst

 .. image:: /images/capture_qc.png
    :scale: 20%

-To evaluate the level of target enrichment we will inspect the coverage over probes (targeted regions) and the overall fraction of the captured reads in our library.
+To evaluate the level of target enrichment we will compare the coverage over the probes (targeted regions) and the overall fraction of the captured reads in our library.

 On-target rate
 ++++++++++++++

-We define the on-target rate as the percentage of read pairs that maps to targeted regions.
-The on-target rate use read pairs and not reads since most of the read pairs in the library are expected to have a large insert size, such that only one read from the pair maps to the targeted region.
+We define the on-target rate as the percentage of read pairs that map to targeted regions.
+The on-target rate uses read pairs and not reads since due to proximity ligation, half of the read-pair is expected to map elsewhere in the genome, such that only one read from the pair maps to the targeted region.

-Since DNA fragments can extend beyond the sequnced region and even 30bp match are sufficient for capturing, we treat reads that fall in close proximity to the targeted regions (up to 200bp upstream or downstream from a probe) as on-target reads.
+Since DNA fragments can extend beyond the sequenced region and as little as a 30 bp match is sufficient for capture, we treat reads that fall in close proximity to the targeted regions (up to 200 bp upstream or downstream from a probe) as on-target reads.

 To count the number of on target pairs we will use:

- - :ref:`\*PT.bam <FBAM>` file that you generated in the :ref:`previous section <FTB>` (not the chicago compatible bam)
+ - :ref:`\*PT.bam <FBAM>` file that you generated in the :ref:`previous section <FTB>` (not the CHiCAGO compatible bam)

- - Bed file with the probes positions padded with 200bp at both side (the files h_probes_200bp_v1.0.bed for human and m_probes_200bp_v1.0.bed for mouse can be found in the :ref:`Data sets section <DATASETS>`).
+ - Bed file with the probe positions with 200 on both sides (the files h_probes_200bp_v1.0.bed for human and m_probes_200bp_v1.0.bed for mouse can be found in the :ref:`Data sets section <DATASETS>`).

 Count on-target read pairs: